 Yes.
 The minimum deposit amount is $5.
 That amount will remain in the savings in order to maintain credit union membership.

-At that time, the guardian’s oversight ceases and the account becomes the responsibility of the child.
+At that time, the guardian signs over the funds to the now-grown child and the account becomes his/her responsibility.
 Until then, it is a great way to teach the importance of savings while you monitor your child’s progress.

 Yes.
 Please bring his/her social security card with you for account opening.